 These tech giants have one thing in common: they are the best in using data to help users find their favourite show to watch, book the perfect travel destination, find a ride or their favourite music.

-Netflix, Airbnb, Uber and Spotify have totally disrupted the markets they operate because they’ve found smarter, faster, and better ways of providing exceptional customer experience by relying on data analytics, AI and ML.
+Netflix, Airbnb, Uber and Spotify have totally disrupted the markets they operate because they’ve found smarter, faster, and better ways of providing an exceptional customer experience by relying on data analytics, AI and ML.
 And they are all coming to the Data Innovation Summit to present their data workings that contribute to their massive success.

 The data engineering and data infrastructure behind your Netflix recommendations

-Later the same day, Romain Cledat, Senior Software Engineer, Machine Learning Infrastructure at Netflix, will be talking about Using Metaflow to host models for real-time inference at the Accelerate Stage.
+Romain Cledat, Senior Software Engineer, Machine Learning Infrastructure at Netflix, will be talking about Using Metaflow to host models for real-time inference at the Accelerate Stage.

 Romain is working in the Machine Learning Infrastructure team at Netflix as part of the Metaflow project which aims to make it easy to build and manage real-life data-science projects.
 His presentation will focus on how the Open Source software Metaflow can be used to deploy and host models for real-time inference.
 Romain will also discuss the advantages of immutable deployments with lineage information.